Top 10 Most Haunted Places in North Carolina

 These “lights” had been around for decades, if not centuries.
-It’s been said that these lights located in the mountain town of Linville were first spotted by Native American tribes.
-These lights were also discovered by Civil War soldiers, and people who have lived in the western half of North Carolina for generations.
+It’s been said that Native American tribes first spotted these lights located in the mountain town of Linville.
+These lights were also discovered by Civil War soldiers and people who have lived in the western half of North Carolina for generations.
 These small, star looking lights tend to move around and provide some kind of light show.
 No one really knows what’s causing it all.
 In fact, after the federal government investigated it on three separate occasions, it’s anyone’s guess what these lights could mean.

 5. Duke Mansion